HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/users_and_groups/custom_login_portlet.md

     !!!note
         It is recommended to use the init method when adding code.

-3. In your processAction, log the user by using the following sample code:
+3. In processAction, log the user by using the following sample code:

     ```
     LoginService loginService = (LoginService) loginHome.getLoginService(request, response);